Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 Well-kept 1980s two-room flat, second floor in a historic building 200 metres from the lake.
 The clients — a German couple — wanted a non-invasive upgrade for personal vacation use and short-term summer rentals.

-What we did: full repainting, parquet replacement (old strip flooring swapped for engineered oak), full bathroom redo, new linear 3-metre kitchen with appliances included, all lighting replaced, living room restyling with light boiserie and custom shelving.
+Typical scope considered for this range: full repainting, parquet replacement (old strip flooring swapped for engineered oak), full bathroom redo, new linear 3-metre kitchen with appliances included, all lighting replaced, living room restyling with light boiserie and custom shelving.
 Electrical only at the critical points, no wall demolition.

 Timeline: 7 weeks of active construction, plus 4 weeks of design and permits.